-The City of Decatur, Illinois is an entitlement community which receives an annual allocation of Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funds from the U. S. Department of Housing and Urban Development (HUD)-Community Planning and Development (CPD).
+The City of Decatur, Illinois, is an entitlement community which receives an annual allocation of Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funds from the U. S. Department of Housing and Urban Development (HUD)-Community Planning and Development (CPD).
 The Consolidated Plan is a 5-year planning document.
 The 2020-2024 Consolidated Plan was developed through input from citizens, lead agencies, and community partners.
-The Consolidated Plan provides a demographic snapshot, reviewed housing supply, and identified housing needs.
+The Consolidated Plan provides a demographic snapshot, reviews housing supply, and identifies housing needs.
 Each year, an annual plan is developed based upon the needs identified in the Consolidated Plan.
 The Consolidated Plan includes a strategy to address the non-housing development needs.
 The City anticipates addressing some of the identified unmet needs through collaboration with other organizations and support.
-The Fiscal Year 2021 Annual Action Plan is the second year of the Consolidated Plan FY2020-2024.
-The 2021 Fiscal Year runs from May 1, 2021 through April 30, 2022.
-The Annual Action Plan provides a summary of actions, activities, and programs that will take place during the Fiscal Year 2021 to address the priority needs and specific objectives identified in the Consolidated Plan.
+The Program Year (PY) 2022 Annual Action Plan is the third year of the Consolidated Plan FY2020-2024.
+PY 2022 runs from May 1, 2022 through April 30, 2023.
+The Annual Action Plan provides a summary of actions, activities, and programs that will take place during PY 2022 to address the priority needs and specific objectives identified in the Consolidated Plan.
 The Annual Action plan identifies the linkage between the use of federal resources and the specific objectives developed to address the community's priority needs identified in the Consolidated Plan.

-The City's 2021 allocation is \$1,420,946.00 in Community Development Block Grant (CDBG) funds and \$413,549 in HOME Investment Partnership Program (HOME) funds.
+The City's 2022 allocation is \$1,374,790 in Community Development Block Grant (CDBG) funds and \$497,298 in HOME Investment Partnership Program (HOME) funds.
 The CDBG funds and HOME funding will be used to support activities which benefit very low, low, and moderate-income persons and low-moderate income areas.
 The CDBG funds and HOME funds will be used in conjunction with program income, carryover funds, and other funding sources to complete programs and projects to further the goals and objectives of the Consolidated Plan.

-This Annual Action Plan is presenting the City's strategy for use of the entitlement funding allocation during Fiscal Year 2021, in conjunction with other sources, to meet the objectives outlined in the Consolidated Plan for housing, homelessness, special needs, public services, economic development, public improvements, and neighborhood revitalization.
+This Annual Action Plan is presenting the City's strategy for use of the entitlement funding allocation during PY 2022, in conjunction with other sources, to meet the objectives outlined in the Consolidated Plan for housing, homelessness, special needs, public services, economic development, public improvements, and neighborhood revitalization.
 The information will be presented in narrative form and table form.
 Finally, it states the manner in which the City intends to address other areas covered in the Consolidated Plan including barriers to affordable housing, coordination of resources, and program monitoring.